darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 By default, only the lenses that are directly compatible with your camera's mount are listed and automatically identified.
 If you are using lenses for a different mount with an adapter (for example a Four Thirds lens adapted to a Micro Four Thirds body), then you must run the [`lensfun-add-adapter`](https://lensfun.github.io/manual/v0.3.2/lensfun-add-adapter.html) tool to enable those lenses.

 If you can't find your lens, check if it is in the list of [currently supported lenses](https://lensfun.github.io/lenslist/), and try running the [`lensfun-update-data`](https://lensfun.github.io/manual/v0.3.2/lensfun-update-data.html) tool.
-If there is still no matching profile for your lens, a [lens calibration service](https://www.ansel.photos/2013/07/have-your-lens-calibrated/) is offered by Torsten Bronger, one of Ansel's users.
+If there is still no matching profile for your lens, a [lens calibration service](https://www.darktable.org/2013/07/have-your-lens-calibrated/) is offered by Torsten Bronger, one of darktable's users.
 Alternatively you may visit the [lensfun project](https://lensfun.github.io/lenslist/) to learn how to generate your own set of correction parameters.
 Don't forget to share your profile with the lensfun team!

 ## module controls